Updated: Nov 5, 2021

 Why - Berries contain high levels of antioxidants which can help to reverse the damage caused by exercise.

-How - Anthocyanins are antioxidants which are found in dark coloured fruit and vegetables such as berries, beetroot and purple sweet potatoes.
+How - Anthocyanins are antioxidants that are found in dark coloured fruit and vegetables such as berries, beetroot and purple sweet potatoes.
 As mentioned above, antioxidants help to reduce oxidative damage caused by stress.
 In addition to this, blueberries have been shown to reduce DOMS (delayed onset muscle soreness) (2).

 Guidelines - Grab a handful of seasonal, organic berries or add them to your post-workout smoothie.